Dung24-6/Dung24-6/README.md

 _**What is past is left behind.
 The future is yet unreached.
 Whatever quality is present, clearly see it right there.**_

 The Buddha

+_**I have friends in overalls whose friendship I would not swap for the favor of the kings of the world.**_

+Thomas Edison